roots

-Being nine I didn't understand the meaning of the song at that time, or that it was written about Coventry and by a band from Coventry, just thought is was a good tune.
-It was a time of high unemployment as also depicted in the UB40 song one in ten.
-No one had anything and the was social unease in the air.
+At nine, I didn't understand what the song meant or that it was written about Coventry by a band from Coventry, I just thought is was a good tune.
+It was a time of high unemployment as also depicted in the UB40 song, One in Ten.
+No one had anything and there was a real social unease in the air.

-But it invokes so many memories of that time and reminds me of my roots and where I came from.
-I picture walking through town, past the Dog and Trumpet, and grandma gripping my hand tightly as we walked past the punks, with their magnificent mohawks and painted leather jackets.
-And the skin heads wearing doc martins and Fred Perry polo shirts.
-She was way more nervous than I was, no way a punk would jeopardise that hair!
+The song brings all of that back.
+I picture walking through town, past the Dog and Trumpet, Grandma gripping my hand tightly as we walked past the punks, with their magnificent Mohawks and painted leather jackets, and skin heads in Doc Martens and Fred Perry polo shirts.
+She was way more nervous than I was, no punk would risk messing up that hair.

-It reminds me of friends Gene, Paul and Anthony, we were tight back then.
-Always playing out and up to no good, catching the number 15 bus into town, just because.
+It reminds me of friends Gene, Paul and Anthony.
+We were tight back then.
+Always out, always up to no good, catching the number 15 bus into town, just because.

 Previous